BULL SALE

 Bull Presentation:-

-It is commonplace for Angus Bulls to be presented washed & clipped in photo's & on Sale Day.
-However we urge buyers to be wary!
+It is commonplace for Angus Bulls to be presented washed & clipped for pre-sale photo's & video, & on Sale Day.